phase2/outline/docs/README.md

 ### Outline CLI and project template development

 When adjusting the project initialization process it can be executed via direct reference instead of using the `@phase2/outline-cli` package.
 There is also a flag to the `init` command, `-l`, that will cause the templates used to come from the `../packages/outline-templates` and `../packages/outline-storybook` directories instead of the published `@phase2/outline-templates` and `@phase2/outline-storybook` packages.
+It will also cause the initial `yarnpkg` command in the generated project to be skipped.

 For example, to spin up a project directory as a sibling to this repo run: